frthkn/frthkn/README.md

 - 👀 I’m interested in JS, Go, Python and Linux
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on JS
+- ✨ How to reach me: hknfrt@protonmail.com
-- That is all for now
+- ✨ That is all for now

 <!---
 frthkn/frthkn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.